+[Heading inserted by No. 3 of 1986 s.
+21.]

 The provisions specified in column 1 are modified and shall have effect for the purposes of section 4(4) (which refers to the Office of the Auditor General) as if they were in the form set out opposite in column 2.